Podchaser Logo

 14:55

-abandoned the love you had at first So
+abandoned the love you had

 14:57

-isn't this a perfect picture of the doing
+at first.
+So isn't this a perfect picture of the doing

 14:59

-and the being so they were doing doing
+and the being?
+So they were doing, doing,

 15:01

-doing all of these things and what John
+doing all of these things.
+And what John

 15:03

-is The Lord speaking through John in
+is the Lord speaking through John in

-the book of Revelation is but that's
+the book of Revelation is.
+But that's

 15:08

-wonderful But you don't love
+wonderful.
+But you don't love me.

 15:10